exodus-tola-mindCoder/FellowshipConnect/README.md

 - **Prayer Wall**: Dedicated space for prayer requests with anonymous posting
 - **Admin Dashboard**: User management and content moderation
 - **Mobile Responsive**: Beautiful design that works on all devices
+- **Testimony Categories & Archive**: Members can share testimonies with categories (Healing, Provision, Breakthrough, Spiritual Growth, Deliverance, Other), optional anonymity, photos, and reactions like “Amen.”
+Includes search, category filters, sort by date or category, and a dedicated archive page for easy browsing.

 ## 🚀 Tech Stack